TheUnlocked/livesplit-split-counter/readme.md

 * To add an ignored split, edit the cell to the right of the asterisk `*`.
 * To delete an ignored split, click the cell to the left of the split name and press the `Delete` key (not backspace!).
 * If you update the label and a run isn't ongoing, the label won't update until you either start a run or restart LiveSplit.
+* Split names to ignore are case-sensitive.
+If multiple splits have the same name, there is no way to differentiate them.

 ## Releases